 It’s for this reason why we developed our solution to help advertisers track their marketing revenue in Google Analytics.

-Ruler Analytics is a closed-loop marketing attribution solution which aligns revenue from your CRM with marketing activity so that you can track your customers’ touchpoints, both online and offline, to measure and attribute value accurately across the entire sales cycle.
+Ruler is a closed-loop marketing attribution solution which aligns revenue from your CRM with marketing activity so that you can track your customers’ touchpoints, both online and offline, to measure and attribute value accurately across the entire sales cycle.

 Here’s how it works: